IBM/case/500-repository.md

   * `<CASE>`: The name of the CASE
     * `latestVersion`: The latest version of the CASE in the repository (Required)
     * `latestAppVersion`: The latest application version of this CASE in the repository (Required)
+    * `latestAppSemver`: The latest semver representation of the application of this CASE in the repository

 Example: